sunaookamishirokodev/discordbot-template-v14/README.md

 - Easy and simple to use.
 - Advanced command options ([click here](#command-options)).
 - Updated to latest discord.js version.
-- Included a database: MongoDB.
+- Included a database: all database prisma support.

 ## Commands, events, and components structure